khizer-kt/batchCommands/README.md

 ## How to use:
 - Clone the repository
 - Add the path of the repository to your enviroment variables
 - Run a command via PowerShell or Windows Terminal
+The Repository currently contains 18 distinct Commands that are performing around 25 different tasks (some commands work as together like a file manager so one command is used to display menu options for multiple commands)
 ## Python Dependencies
 Following Python Libraries need to be installed for some of the commands:
 ```